-3.7.2 Scalping to packing for FRP
+3.7.2 Scalping to packing

 The exact process route is basically different for each product.
-However, in the interest of simplicity and not to spend too much detailing efforts on small climate impact contributions, five typical process routes have been defined as shown in Table 1.
+However, in the interest of simplicity and not to spend too much detailing efforts on small climate impact contributions, four typical process routes have been defined as shown in Table 1.
 Figure 4 defines these routes.
 Only differences in energy consumption are considered for the different process routes.

-Figure 4 Process routes for different products.
+Figure 4.
+Process routes for different products.

 Each product is categorized into one of these groups and if new products do not fit into any of these groups, new groups will be defined.
-The energy source used in processes from scalping to packing is exclusively electricity.
+The energy sources used in the processes from scalping to packing are electricity and natural gas.
 The energy use in each process step is measured as well as the run time for the model products.
 Comparing run time of these products and total run time in each process, the energy use can be allocated to each model products.